krischer/LASIF/doc/index.rst

     performed full waveform inversion) please contact the LASIF developers.

 You can of course also simply utilize LASIF's built-in preprocessing.
-Using it is really simple, just launch the **preprocess_data** command together with the iteration name.
+Using it is trivial, just launch the **preprocess_data** command together with the iteration name.

 .. code-block:: bash

     $ lasif preprocess_data 1

-This will start the fully parallel preprocessing for all data required for the specified iteration.
+This will start a fully parallelized preprocessing for all data required for the specified iteration.
 It will utilize all your machine's cores and might take a while.
-If you repeat the command it will only process data not already processed.
+If you repeat the command it will only process data not already processed; an advantages is that you can cancel the processing at any time and then later on just execute the command again to continue where you left off.
 This usually only needs to be done every couple of iterations when you decide to go to higher frequencies or add new data.

-The preprocessed data will live in a folder right next to the raw data.
+The preprocessed data will be put in the correct folder.

+Data Rejection
+^^^^^^^^^^^^^^

+Coming soon...watch this space.

+This concludes the initial setup for each iteration.
+The next steps is to actually simulate anything and LASIF of course also assists in that regard.

 Generating SES3D Input Files